Chat Completions

 choices[].finish_reason string How generation ended

-choices[].message object Generated message
+choices[].message object Generated message (non-streaming)

 usage object Token usage statistics